It’s time to camp among the beautiful sandstone arches and desert landscape of Arches National Park!

-- Each standard campsite only accommodates 10 people.
-If you have a larger group, you will need to book 2 campsites or a group campsite
+- Each standard campsite only accommodates ten people.
+If you have a larger group, you will need to book two campsites or a group campsite.

 - Summer temperatures in Arches National Park can often be unbearably hot during the day.
 This area has very few trees and little to no shade and your tent will likely be in the direct sunlight for most of the day.
 I highly suggest bringing a canopy of some kind to create some shade in your site.

 - Be sure to bring water bottles for every person in your group (preferably not disposable bottles).
 Arches National Park does not sell disposable bottles of water.

 This article contains information on the frontcountry camping experiences that are available within Bryce Canyon National Park.
 In other words, it covers places you can get to with your car!
 If you’re interested in hike-in backcountry camping options, click here.

 The Devils Garden Campground is located 18 miles from the Park Entrance.
 Drive along the Park Road until you reach the very end.
 The campground is on your right along the one-way loop in the Devils Garden area.

 How to Get a Campsite in Arches

 Based on how busy Arches National Park is, you may be surprised to find out that there is only one rather small established campground in the Park.
 If your vacation is between March 1 and October 31, click over to Recreation.gov to get a site.
 Sites are released 6 months in advance of the beginning date of your trip.

 If you are visiting during the off-season, all sites are first-come, first-served.

 Because Arches National Park only has one small campground, consider camping in a nearby campground in the Moab area if there is no availability.
 Check out this map to see other campground options in the area or go to this website for more information!